iotaledger/documentation-platform/docs/TEST/reference/1.0/README.md

 1. Item 1
 1. Item 2
 1. Item 2a
 1. Item 2b

+Blah blah

 <blockquote>
-  This is a blockquote.<br/>
+  This is a blockquote.
-  This is a blockquote.<br/>
+  This is a blockquote.
-  This is a blockquote.<br/>
+  This is a blockquote.
-  This is a blockquote.<br/>
+  This is a blockquote.
 </blockquote>

 ### A Third Level Heading

-Just some plain code.
+Just some JavaScript code.

 ```js
 var React = require('react');